Top 50+ Embedded C Interview Questions and Answers

 Software design patterns are reusable solutions to common design problems encountered in software development.
 In Embedded C programming, design patterns help improve code organization, maintainability, and scalability by providing proven solutions to recurring design challenges.
 Examples of design patterns commonly used in Embedded C programming include singleton, observer, state machine, and factory patterns, which facilitate modular design, code reuse, and flexibility in embedded system development.

-77. Discuss the challenges and considerations when optimizing code for performance in Embedded C programming.
+77. What are the challenges and considerations when optimizing Embedded C code for performance?

 Ans: